On the statistical arrow of time

 If the state of a system is known with infinite precision at some given time, and if the laws of motion are known to infinite precision, then any earlier or later states of the system can be predicted with infinite precision.
 In such a deterministic situation, information about the system is never lost.
 However, in practical reality, the experimental precision by which the state can be determined is limited.
-Instead of knowing the initial conditions with infinite precision they are known to some degree of error, $\epsilon$, on phase space.
+Instead of knowing the initial conditions with infinite precision, they are known to some degree of error, $\epsilon$, on phase space.
 Therefore, the state of the system is only known to lie within a finite region, $\Omega$, of radius $\epsilon$ and volume $V_{\Omega}$.
-As the system evolve from the initial conditions it is not possible to predict the exact path on phase space.
-Any two neighboring states within $\Omega$, e.g. $a$ and $b$, see figure \ref{fig:Fig1}, might evolve differently over time.
-State $a$ might evolve into either state $c$ or state $d$.
-Due to the limited precision, it is impossible to say which state it evolve into.
-State $b$, on the other hand, might evolve into state $e$ or state $f$.
-This process of diverging paths continue as time unfold.
-Therefore, the number of states in which the system might exist increase over time.
-In other words, the amount of uncertainty, i.e. the entropy, increase with time.
-Alternatively put, over time, any observer will continue to loose information about the system as a consequence of not knowing the initial conditions of the system with infinite precision.
+As the system evolves from the initial conditions, it is impossible to predict the exact path of phase space.
+Any two neighboring states within $\Omega$, e.g. $a$ and $b$, see Fig. \ref{fig:Fig1}, might evolve differently over time.